 - Click Save.

-Once you have completed these steps you will be able to select your new plan group from the Plans drop-down menu.
+Once you have completed these steps you will be able to select your new plan group from the Plans drop-down.

-To delete a plan group, click the cog icon next to next to a plan group name.
+To delete a plan group, click the Settings icon next to a plan group name.

 Renaming a plan group

-To rename a plan group, click the cog icon next to next to a plan group name, change the name in the input box, then click UPDATE.
+To rename a plan group, click the Settings icon next to a plan group name, change the name in the input box, then click Update.

 Comparing plan group segments